We can reach innovative solutions when we work together.

-This Fall, we want to work with students to provide project-based learning opportunities that align with the Big Ideas Initiatives: Leading the Way to Climate Neutrality Initiative.
+This Winter, we want to work with students to provide project-based learning opportunities that align with the Big Ideas Initiatives: Leading the Way to Climate Neutrality Initiative.

 We are offering unpaid internships at the moment but will work with students to attain course credits towards their majors.
 We will teach skills in content strategy, design, energy engineering, project management, and data analysis & visualization.
 You'll also gain the opportunity to learn about energy use on campus and see behind the scenes tours of campus.

-If you are interested, please email your resume and cover letter to firstname.lastname@example.org with the subject line: Fall Internship.
+If you are interested, please email your resume and cover letter to Kiernan Salmon at firstname.lastname@example.org with the subject line: Winter Internship.

 The application period will be open until January 18th.